Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 • Would like to see a longer trial period

 AppOptics offers two packages.
 Infrastructure monitoring is the cheapest package priced at $9.99/host/month.
 Infrastructure + application monitoring is priced at $24.99/host/month.
 Unfortunately, python monitoring is only included in the more expensive edition of AppOptics – see here.
-You can try Appoptics Python Application Performance Monitoring for a fully functional 30-day free trial.
+You can try Appoptics Python Application Performance Monitoring on a fully functional 30-day free trial.

 2. Site24x7 – FREE TRIAL